telerik/maui-docs/knowledge-base/remove-treeview-items-separator-lines-net-maui.md

 ## Description

 In a .NET MAUI application, each `TreeViewItem` on Android and iOS has a bottom border separator line as part of the `TreeViewItemView`.
-The need arises to remove this line for styling purposes.
+I need to remove this line for styling purposes.

 This KB article also answers the following questions:
 - How to style the TreeView items in .NET MAUI for mobile platforms?
 - How to remove the border from TreeView items on Android and iOS?
 - How to customize the appearance of TreeView items in .NET MAUI?